What does this look like week to week?

 Nursery: Our littlest Hive members (0-2 years old) spend their Class Days in our nursery playing with open-ended toys, reading stories, singing songs, playing games, and creating simple art projects.

-Lower School & Upper School: Our Lower School is for 1st-4th graders and our Upper School is for 5th-8th graders.
-All of the Lower and Upper School students rotate between a gym class, a homeroom class (working on collaborative and group skills), and an elective class (changing each semester).
-In 2024-2025 the electives we offered were:
+Elementary - Middle School: Our 1st-8th grade students rotate between a gym class, a homeroom class (focused on collaborative/group skills and presentation/communication skills), and an elective class (changing each semester).
+Some of the electives we’ve offered have been:

 Art: Styles of Famous Illustrators